ercdndrs/pokemonautomation.github.io/docs/SetupGuide/Controllers/Controller-PicoW-UART.md

 - NS1: Wired Controller
 - NS2: Wired Controller
 - NS1: Wireless Pro Controller
-- NS1: Left Joycon
+- NS1: Wireless Left Joycon
-- NS1: Right Joycon
+- NS1: Wireless ight Joycon

 "None" simply idles the Pico W and turns off its USB and antenna so it isn't trying to connect to a Switch.
 The others tell the Pico W to act as that controller respectively.
 Setting to "None" is a convenient way to disconnect the Pico so you can connect your physical controller.